greenelab/deep-review/content/response-to-reviewers.md

 We agree that having illustrated architectures would be helpful to the reader.
 We selected certain key architectures that we judged to be most fundamental to an understanding of deep learning within this domain and illustrated them.
-The new Figure 1 illustrates these architectures and can be paired with Table 1 for a more full synthesis of architectures used in this area.
+The new Figure 1 illustrates these architectures and can be paired with Table 1 for a more thorough synthesis of architectures used in this area.

 > The authors gave a case study of LADA to suggest that integrating multiple data sources may lead to breakthrough medical discoveries.
 However, it is unclear from the authors’ description that deep why learning models possess such integrating capability.